 Assets are shown on the balance sheet at their acquisition cost, to which is added ancillary expenses and other costs directly attributable to the asset.

-Tangible assets have a fixed lifetime, with exception of land.
+Tangible assets have a fixed useful life, with exception of land.

-Amortisation is linear in accordance with the useful lifetime expected by the Group.
+Depreciation is linear in accordance with the useful life expected by the Group.

 The main lifetimes used for calculations are as follows: